CAT PEOPLEMOVIE REVIEW

 Werewolves, wereleopards, werelions, oh my!
 People who can turn into animals has got to be the oldest of human fables.
 Stories like this exist in almost every culture on the globe, and our interest is not waning.

-CAT PEOPLE was directed by Paul Schrader (BRINGING OUT THE DEAD) and written by Alan Ormsby (CHILDREN SHOULDN'T PLAY WITH DEAD THINGS, DERANGED, DEATHDREAM, POPCORN).
+CAT PEOPLE was directed by Paul Schrader (BRINGING OUT THE DEAD, THE EXORCIST: THE BEGINNING) and written by Alan Ormsby (CHILDREN SHOULDN'T PLAY WITH DEAD THINGS, DERANGED, DEATHDREAM, POPCORN).
 It opens (accompanied by the perfect mood music of David Bowie) on a dismal desert village surrounded by a sandstorm.
 A young girl is forcibly taken from the village and tied to a tree, left as a sacrifice to the large black leopards that live nearby.
 Later we see another young girl brought to a cave, also as a sacrifice.
 This time the leopard takes her in what looks like a sexual embrace.

 Cut to modern times.
 Irina Gallier (Nastassja Kinski) arrives at the airport in New Orleans.
 Her brother Paul (Malcolm McDowell: ISLAND OF THE DEAD, FIRESTARTER 2, Rob Zombie's HALLOWEEN ) meets her, in fact for the first time in many years.
 Conversation makes it clear that they ended up at separate orphanages after their parents died and haven't seen each other since they were small children.